Dover Mall: 1980s

 In December 1983, a six-screen movie theater opened at the mall, despite a lawsuit filed by the rival Blue Hen Mall.
 The theater was owned by Reading, PA-based Fox Theaters, which also owned the Dover Cinema at the Blue Hen Mall.
 The lawsuit had claimed that a 1979 lease agreement prohibited the theater operator from opening any new locations within a 5 mi radius of its mall.

-In 1988, the mall's then-owners (Cadillac Fairview) built a new strip shopping center in front of the Dover Mall, parallel to the mall's south access road from U.S. Route 13.
+In 1988, the mall's then-owners, Cadillac Fairview, built a new strip shopping center in front of the mall, parallel to the mall's south access road from U.S. Route 13.
 Named Dover Commons, the center added an additional 52,000 sqft of retail space to the property.
 Silo and Pier 1 Imports became the center's anchor tenants.

 1990s

-On September 28, 1992, construction began on a 116,480 sqft addition onto the east side of the mall, to house a fourth anchor store.
+In September 1992, construction began on a 116,480 sqft addition onto the east side of the mall, to house a fourth anchor store.
 JCPenney opened on August 4, 1993, after relocating from the struggling Blue Hen Mall, 4 mi south.
 The new location was 20,000 sqft larger than the previous Dover store, in addition to presenting a "richer, more upscale appearance".